Table of Contents

 |Cytotoxic T-cell||Kill infected cells|

 Humoral and Local Acting Messenger Substances

 The non-cellular components of the non-specific immune system include a range of different cytokines.
 These are proteins that influence growth and differentiation of cells.
 Cytokines of the non-specific immune system are interleukin 1 (IL-1), interleukin 6 (IL-6) and tumor necrosis factor-α (TNF-α) as well as interferon-α (INF-α).

 Another part of the humoral and local acting messenger substances are acute-phase-proteins, which are produced in the liver after stimulation of cytokines.
-They support the non-specific immune system and enclose and narrow down the center of the inflammation.
+They support the non-specific immune system and surround and confine the center of inflammation.

 The blood concentration of acute-phase-proteins increases thousandfold within hours.
 Examples of acute-phase-proteins are: fibrinogen, procalcitonin and C-reactive protein (CRP).
 Negative acute-phase-proteins are substances, whose serum levels decreases in case of acute inflammation, e.g. albumin and transferrin.
 Some of these substances serve as diagnostic inflammation markers, such as CRP.

-Last but not least there are defensins.
+Last but not least are defensins.
 These substances are produced by epithelial cells of the skin and mucosa as well as by different immune cells.
-They react with bacterial components and thus assist to destroy them.
+They react with bacterial components and thus assist in their destruction.